Illinois Compiled Statutes

 (3) In implementing the programs established under this subsection, the

-Department shall contract with existing residencies or recovery homes in areas
+Department shall contract with existing residential treatment or recovery homes in areas

-having a disproportionate number of women who abuse alcohol or other drugs and
+having a disproportionate number of women with substance use disorders who

-need residential treatment and counseling.
-Priority shall be given to addicted
+need residential treatment.
+Priority shall be given to women who:

 (B) have minor children,